-Please provide an elevated stage and adequate lighting so audience members can see Neal clearly.
-He needs a minimum of 12 feet in stage length and 6 feet in depth, with the stairs center stage.
-There must be no arms on stairs as Neal will enter the audience during keynote.
-If hotel insists that they can only provide stairs with railing, then the platform height should not exceed 12 inches so that no stairs will be used in that case.
+Please provide an elevated stage and adequate lighting so the audience can see Neal clearly.
+He needs a minimum of 12 feet in stage length and 6 feet in depth, with the stairs centerstage.
+There must be no arms on the stairs as Neal will enter the audience during keynote.
+If venue insists that they can only provide stairs with railings, platform height should not exceed 12 inches and no stairs will be used in that case.

 Equipment on Platform

-Neal will need a small table, chest high, (high boy) to hold his treasure chest on the platform with a cream or ivory colored linen drape and a sturdy chair that he can stand on briefly with no sides.
-Please provide two bottles of water at room temperature for the show placed on the stage for easy access.
+Neal will need a small table on the platform, chest high (high boy) to hold his treasure chest with a cream or ivory colored linen drape and a sturdy chair with no sides that he can stand on briefly.
+Please provide two bottles of water at room temperature placed on the stage for easy access.

 Show Computer with audio

-When the two videos are being shown, the house lights need to be dimmed.
+While the two videos are shown, the house lights need to be dimmed.
 Please have lighting controls at the tech desk and if not, someone to operate the lights to pre-determined levels.
-Please ensure that Neal is properly light on the stage, without washing out the video screens.
+Please ensure that Neal is properly lit on the stage, without washing out the video screens.
 If necessary, use a separate lighting tree for the stage.
-Also, when possible and optional, in conjunction with the thunder audio clip, we use strobe lighting to create the effect of lightening.
+Also, when possible and optional, in conjunction with the “thunder” audio clip, we use strobe lighting to create the effect of lightening.

-Neal requests that the audience be seated as close to the stage as possible.
-No empty seats in first row.
-Theater style is preferred, with a center isle.
-Any format is fine provided there is a center row so that Neal can access the audience from stage center.
-If Neal is speaking following a meal, please make sure that the meal servers are not picking up dishes or pouring coffee during his presentation.
+Neal requests that the audience be seated as close to the stage as possible with no empty seats in first row.
+Theater style seating is preferred, with a center isle.
+Any format is fine provided there is a center row so Neal can access the audience from stage center.
+If Neal is speaking following a meal, please make sure that the servers are not picking up dishes or pouring coffee during his presentation.
 This can be distracting for the audience.

 In large productions, creating fog on the platform for special effects is optional.
-Should we use this, the F-150 or two F-100 fog machines is desired.
+Should we use this, the F-150 or two F-100 fog machines are desired.
 Client / production company will need to obtain the fog machines and the necessary permissions for the show and rehearsal to use this.
-A fire marshal may need to be present, during rehearsal and show.
+A fire marshal may need to be present during rehearsal and show.

-When doing Imag shows, there are three areas in the audience that needs to be lit for when Neal leaves the stage lit area.
+When doing Imag shows, three areas in the audience need to be lit for when Neal leaves the stage area.
 This will be decided during rehearsal and discussed on conference call.
-Please inform Neal’s office as soon as you know that this will be an Imag show, so that additional planning can be made.
-For Imag shows, rehearsal will require all show staff on headsets, and plan on an hour to get them up to spead.
-Images will need to loaded in prior to rehearsal so as to not take up rehearsal time.
+Please inform Neal’s office as soon as you know that this will be an Imag show, so that additional planning can be done.
+For Imag shows, rehearsal will require all show staff on headsets.
+Plan on an hour to get them up to speed.
+Images will need to be loaded prior to rehearsal so as to not take up rehearsal time.

-Conference Call is requested prior to event with main person responsible for overall AV to go over the technical side of the keynote.
-Typically this is done two weeks before the show date based on all parties availability.
+A Conference Call is requested with main person responsible for overall AV prior to the event to go over the technical side of the keynote.
+Typically this is done two weeks before the show date based on all parties’ availability.

 Everybody involved in producing and executing Neal’s show needs to be at rehearsal, which includes camera operators for Imag shows.
 Please make sure only those needed for rehearsal or invited attend.
 At least one hour should be allotted for rehearsal.
-Rehearsal needs to be done well enough in advance in case anything needs to be re-arranged.
+Rehearsal needs to be done well enough in advance to remedy any problems encountered.
 Please plan accordingly so that guests do not arrive during Neal’s rehearsal – doors should remain closed.
-Neal would like an opportunity to briefly meet the person who will be introducing him – prior to the introduction, rehearsal is a good option.
+Neal would like an opportunity to briefly meet the person who will be introducing him prior to the introduction; rehearsal is a good option.

 Please communicate with our office whether or not Imag will be used.
-We also need to know if we will be using fog, thunder and lightening, Neal’s preferred show.
+We also need to know if we will be using fog, thunder and lightning, Neal’s preferred show.

-If you have questions regarding Neal’s audio-video needs or the room set-up, please contact our office prior to the show to discuss alternatives.
+If you have questions regarding Neal’s audio-video needs or room set-up, please contact our office prior to the show.